BitcoinDesign/Guide/guide/daily-spending-wallet/settings.md

    width = 250
    height = 541
-   layout = "float-right-desktop -background -shadow" caption = "Stuff"
+   layout = "float-right-desktop -background -shadow" caption = "Privay options focus on the display of sensitive data."
 %}

+[Privacy]({{ '/guide/daily-spending-wallet/privacy/' | relative_url }}) settings are straightforward and focused on whether balances are visible or hidden.
+Much of the responsibility to ensure good privacy rests in the hands of the developers.

 </div>

 ## Security

 [Security]({{ '/guide/daily-spending-wallet/security/' | relative_url }}) is all about preventing unwanted access to the application.
 Basic access options (PIN, FaceID) are configured during [first use]({{ '/guide/daily-spending-wallet/first-use/' | relative_url }}) and users receive regular reminders to review them.
-Wallet limits are an addition options only available in the settings to block potentially unwanted high-value payments.
+Wallet limits are an additional option, only available in settings, to block potentially unwanted high-value payments.

 {% include image-gallery.html pages = page.images_security %}